How do I perform an in-place upgrade or replacement upgrade for my AWS::Elasticsearch::Domain resource in CloudFormation?

 Before you perform an in-place upgrade or replacement upgrade, consider the following:

-- Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) supports in-place OpenSearch Service upgrades for versions 5.1 or later.
+- Amazon OpenSearch Service supports in-place OpenSearch Service upgrades for versions 5.1 or later.

 - If you change the value of the EngineVersion property during a stack update, then CloudFormation performs a replacement update for an OpenSearch Service domain.
 Then, CloudFormation creates a new domain.